andraugust/andraugust.github.io/statmech.md

 $$

-where $$U$$ is the total internal energy of the gas.
-So now we can calculate a gas's energy by simply knowing its pressure and volume, which is pretty powerful.
+where $$U$$ is the total internal energy of the gas, so now we can calculate a gas's energy by simply knowing its pressure and volume, which is pretty useful.

 As mentioned earlier, particles don't have to be atoms.
 If they're photons, for example, we can derive a similar expression by removing mass from the equation:

 $$
-\langle m v^2 \rangle \rightarrow \langle \mathbf{p} \cdot \mathbf{v} \rangle = pc
+\langle m v^2 \rangle \rightarrow \langle \mathbf{p} \cdot \mathbf{v} \rangle = pc = E_{\text{photon}}
 $$

 So for a photon gas $$PV = U/3$$.

-### Temperature
+## Temperature

 Of all the quantities in thermodynamics, temperature has to be the most intuitive---we experience it constantly.
 But what is temperature objectively?
 Well, we know that when two systems are allowed to exchange energy for long enough they eventually come to a point where the thing we call "temperature" is the same for both of them.
 So let's imagine what happens when two gases exchange energy and then see if we can derive something about their equilibrium state.

 Picture two gases separated by a wall.
-Assume the wall allows energy to pass from one gas to the other through random particle collisions but without absorbing or otherwise dissipating any energy itself.
+Assume the wall allows energy to pass from one gas to the other through random particle collisions but without absorbing or dissipating any energy itself.
 Also assume that each gas has a fixed population and volume, so they only differ (at least initially) in how much energy they have.
 If their energies are $$U_1$$ and $$U_2$$, the total system energy is

 $$